 As an example of the types of tables that can be produced using TUS data, some basic estimates from the 2010 - 2011, 2006 - 2007, 2003, 2001 - 2002, and 1998 - 1999 data files are provided.

-The data and technical documentation for the May and August 2010, and January 2011, Tobacco Use Supplements are available for download from the Current Population Survey FTP Page.
+The data and technical documentation for the May and August 2010, January 2011, and May 2010 - May 2011 (Longitudinal Cohort) Tobacco Use Supplements are available for download from the Current Population Survey FTP Page.

 For detailed information about the surveys and data sets, refer to the Current Population Survey technical documentation on the US Census Bureau's Web site.